 Management estimates that any uncollectible accounts will be insignificant.

-Approximately 85% of grants and contributions receivable at December 31, 2016 are due from one donor.
+Approximately 84% of grants and contributions receivable at December 31, 2017 (85% in 2016) are due from one donor.
 Additionally, substantially all of the balances are receivable from individuals or entities located within Oregon and Washington.

 4. CONTRACTS RECEIVABLE